Updated: Aug 30

 Color: Medium to dark green (depending upon cultivar)

 Flower: Summer.
 Clustered of varying sizes and stem lengths, with 6 petals.
 May be single, double, or more unusual such as spider types are available; simple or ruffled margins, most colors, scented or unscented.
 Trumpet shape.
+Flowers are edible.

 cultural requirements, tolerances & problems